 Albert Einstein once said "The only thing you absolutely have to know is the location of the library."
-While in Musanze, I visited Agati Library.
-Currently, users can only borrow and return books in adherence to the COVID- 19 protocols.
+While in Musanze, I visited Agati Library and turned a few pages.

 I was given a tour of the library by the founder, Rigobert UWIDUHAYE.
 Rigobert is a conservation artist.
 He creates awareness on conservation through art.
 Preaching the gospel of conservation through art is a unique approach proven to be very effective.

 Before meeting him, I had observed his paintings for a while.
 By doing so, I entered his mind and figured out what he is passionate about.
 Then I felt like having a conversation with him.
 The same way I do feel like talking to some authors after reading their books.
 When I reached out to him, I was planning to talk about his quest for environmental conservation but our conversation revolved around the library he had given his community.